 I’ve asked God lately why he’s allowed me to get so hurt.
 His response was basic and logical.
-If I never got hurt in life I would never know his ability to heal and transform me.
-He doesn’t want me to get hurt but He will allow it for a greater good within me.
-I want to negotiate the level of pain that he allows but the truth is, pain has this way of upheaving your heart and exposing more than you thought was there.
+If I never gotten hurt in life, I would never have known his ability to heal and transform me.
+He doesn’t want me to get hurt, but He will allow it for my greater good.
+I want to negotiate the level of pain that he allows, but the truth is, pain has this way of upheaving your heart and exposing more than you thought was there.

-It’s funny because sometimes when my daughter spills something and I have to clean up the mess, I end up cleaning more than I would have if the mess had never happened.
-If she spills water on the ground in the kitchen and I lower myself to clean it, I may notice that my cabinets could use a good wipe down also.
+It’s funny: sometimes when my daughter spills something, and I have to clean up the mess, I end up cleaning more than I would have if the mess had never happened.
+If she spills water on the kitchen floor and I lower myself to clean it up, I may notice that my cabinets could use a good wipe-down, too.
 Had the mess never happened, I would have never been on the floor to see it.
 In effect, one mess helped me clean more than I knew was there.

 No one likes “a mess”.
 They are often unintentional and inconvenient.
 They stop our plans, interfere, and frankly, happen in places we don’t want.
 But they will happen.
 Life is messy.
 But how we deal with the mess is more important than the mess itself.

-1. How I Think About It Becomes What I Am – If the thoughts are angry then I will be angry.
-If they are sad thoughts I will be sad.
-Should anything really have that much control of my day?
+1. How I Think About It Becomes What I Am – If the thoughts are angry, then I will be angry.
+If they are sad thoughts, I will be sad.
+Should anything really have that much control over my day?
 Especially if it’s something I can control in my mind?
 The thoughts I think become my feelings.
 Feelings don’t always guide you to good places.
-Get your thoughts right and feelings will follow, so will actions and words.
+Get your thoughts righ,t and feelings will follow, so will actions and words.

-3. How We Grow Is In The Letting Go – by letting go and truly forgiving myself or anyone who causes me pain, I open myself up to have to rely on God’s wisdom, strength, and mercy.
-Day by day, when the thought of the trauma threatens or I get down about myself, if I release it to God and recite the scriptures in the Bible that holds true, my heart is infused with hope.
+3. How We Grow Is In The Letting Go – by letting go and truly forgiving myself or anyone who causes me pain, I open myself up to having to rely on God’s wisdom, strength, and mercy.
+Day by day, when the thought of the trauma threatens, or I get down about myself, if I release it to God and recite the scriptures in the Bible that hold true, my heart is infused with hope.
 Hope always delivers.
-Hope shows you that the prison door of your pain is open and you can walk out at any time.
+Hope shows you that the prison door of your pain is open, and you can walk out at any time.
 But it’s your choice.

 Being hurt isn’t fun.
-If you’re a normal person you don’t choose to be hurt.
-And it’s easy to believe that the more we hold on to our hurt we can hurt the one who hurt us or we don’t have to try so hard to be better because we were hurt.
+If you’re a normal person, you don’t choose to be hurt.
+And it’s easy to believe that the more we hold on to our hurt, we can hurt the one who hurt us, or we don’t have to try so hard to be better because we were hurt.
 We have a justification for our pain, anger, and need for revenge.
 But in truth, holding on is a weakness.
-It’ll never cause you to be a strong person.
-Covering your pain with walking away or distance or anger is just a false armor to protect you from more pain.
+It’ll never make you a strong person.
+Covering your pain with walking away, distance, or anger is just a false armor to protect you from more pain.
 It’s just a bandage and stays a weak point in your life until you uncover the wound and clean the mess so that new growth can begin.

 Trust God enough to let Him deal with it.
 He will in His time.